Strategic Career Pivoting: 5 Critical Steps When You Need to Quickly Change Jobs

 Watch my AM Northwest segment on this topic at the end of the article for a quick summary.

-Recent headlines have been dominated by significant workforce changes - from federal government layoffs and program funding cuts to the scaling back of DEI initiatives across industries.
+Significant workforce changes have dominated recent headlines, from federal government layoffs and program funding cuts to the scaling back of DEI initiatives across industries.
 These shifts mean thousands of professionals are suddenly finding themselves needing to make quick career pivots, making the need for rapid career transitions increasingly common.

-Recent data shows significant workforce disruptions across multiple sectors—over 108,000 tech workers were laid off in the first quarter of 2025, according to Layoffs.fyi, while federal government agencies have announced reductions affecting thousands of positions.
-According to the Bureau of Labor Statistics, the average American will hold 12 different jobs during their lifetime, with nearly 32% making a complete career change at least once, according to a CareerBuilder survey.
+Recent data shows significant workforce disruptions across multiple sectors.
+Over 108,000 tech workers were laid off in the first quarter of 2025, according to Layoffs.fyi, while federal government agencies have announced reductions affecting thousands of positions.
+According to the Bureau of Labor Statistics, the average American will hold 12 different jobs during their lifetime, with nearly 32% making a complete career change at least once, as reported in a CareerBuilder survey.

 When facing unexpected job loss or the need to pivot quickly, the key to successfully navigating these career transitions is balancing urgency with strategy.
 Having a strategic approach can mean the difference between prolonged unemployment and finding meaningful new opportunities.